 The benefit cap limits the amount of benefit that many working age people can claim.
-It can make it difficult for you to pay rent or meet other living costs
+It can make it difficult for you to pay rent or meet other living costs.

 Who is affected by the benefit cap

-The benefit cap applies if you (and your partner if you live together):
+The benefit cap applies if you:

-- are of working age
+- are working age